 We stayed at the modern and rather budget-friendly Red Planet Okinawa Naha.
 The wheelchair-accessible room is equipped with twin beds and a large bathroom with a tub and, most important, a quite convenient roll-in shower.
 Since accessible rooms with roll-in showers are hard to find in Japan, I was more than happy with this setting.
 Located close to Miebashi Station, it is a convenient base to explore Naha.

 Traveling to Okinawa in a wheelchair needs without a doubt a little more planning depending on your level of mobility and where you want to go.
 To summarize the wheelchair accessibility in Naha is rather good.
 Wheelchair users can use the entirely accessible Yui Monorail to get around the city.
 So, if you can bare some uneven sidewalks and curb drops you will be fine.
 Keep in mind though that there are some steep areas around Shuri Castle.
 However, the lack of accessible highway busses is a true problem for wheelchair users who cannot transfer.
 It would be interesting to find out if there are any non-stop buses to travel long distances in Okinawa.

-Read my travel advice for wheelchair users:
+Travel advice for wheelchair users:

 - Wheelchair accessible MUST SEES in Tokyo

 - Mobility Scooter Rental Experience in Tokyo – March 2018